 Pathological waste differs from most medical waste in that it has a higher moisture content.
 Most pathological waste is incinerated.
 Know what the difference is between incineration and cremation?
 There isn’t one,really.
 It’s mostly a matter of how humans regard the process.
-Incineration is cold and clinical.
+Incineration is soulless and industrial.
 Cremation is done in the context of a ceremony, often with friends and family present.
-But they basically burn off the moisture and all of the combustible material, leaving ash.
+But both processes basically burn off the moisture and all of the combustible material, leaving ash.
 The ash from cremation is often venerated or disposed of in a ceremony while the ash from incineration is packaged for disposal in a landfill.

 Human anatomical waste is 70 to 90 percent water so simple heating is not feasible.
 Autoclave treatment is technically feasible, but ethical, legal, cultural, religious and other considerations usually stop this from happening.